How do you develop an effective behavior management plan?

 It is important that teachers understand that a student in a crisis situation may have little to no control over her behavior, as well as that the precursors to a crisis do not always occur in the classroom.
 Still, it is critical that teachers recognize what a student is experiencing during a crisis, what specific steps can deescalate crisis situations, how to access immediate assistance from colleagues, and how to manage crisis events when they occur.
 For more information on how teachers can prevent a student’s behavior from escalating and can avoid a behavior crisis altogether, view the following IRIS Modules:

-- Addressing Disruptive and Noncompliant Behaviors (Part 1): Understanding the Acting-Out Cycle
+- Addressing Challenging Behaviors (Part 1, Secondary): Understanding the Acting-Out Cycle

-- Addressing Disruptive and Noncompliant Behaviors (Part 2): Behavioral Interventions
+- Addressing Challenging Behaviors (Part 2, Secondary): Behavioral Strategies

 Listen as Michael Rosenberg, a researcher and expert in behavioral interventions, explains why teachers should develop a behavior crisis plan to address out-of-control behavior.
 Next, KaMalcris Cottrell further discusses the need to do so.